veliovgroup/mail-time/README.md

 # MailTime

-"Mail-Time" is a micro-service package for mail queue, with *Server* and *Client* APIs.
+"Mail-Time" is NPM package for mail queue management.
 Build on top of the [`nodemailer`](https://github.com/nodemailer/nodemailer) package.
 Mail-Time made for single-server and horizontally scaled multi-server setups in mind.

-Every `MailTime` instance can have `type` configured as *Server* or *Client*.
+Every `MailTime` instance can have `type` configured as *Server* or *Client*. *Server* type of `MailTime` is great for creating an emailing micro-service app.

 The main difference between *Server* and *Client* `type` is that the *Server* handles the queue and __sends__ email.
 While the *Client* only __adds__ emails into the queue.